 As experts insist, there may be something more behind such information than the initiative of Paris to form the specified coalition of foreign instructors for the Armed Forces of Ukraine.

-“Accordingly, when the French President first publicly voices the option of sending troops to Ukraine, and a few weeks later information appears in the European media that Paris intends to assemble a European coalition of instructors to train Ukrainian military personnel, this means that the issue with such a coalition has already been discussed with other NATO countries or is under discussion,” said Dmitry Snegirev.
+“Accordingly, when the French President first publicly voices the option of sending troops to Ukraine, and a few weeks later information appears in the European media that Paris intends to assemble a European coalition of instructors to train the Ukrainian military, this means that the issue with such a coalition or has already been discussed with other NATO countries or is under discussion,” said Dmitry Snegirev.

 If such plans are made public, then Macron has actually indicated the mood of the entire Alliance.
 If previously sending NATO troops to Ukraine was a “red line” drawn by Moscow, then Macron’s position, which, by the way, he voiced publicly, should be taken to mean that there are no Kremlin “lines” for the entire NATO.
 The values have specific decisions and, accordingly, the possible price that will have to be paid if these decisions are implemented, the expert added.